bimdata/areas/README.md

 ```

-Use it in your component :
+Use it in your component:

 ```html
 <template>